plan above: click for a larger plan

 Facts: Two story wood framed dwelling with either a slab on grade, crawl space, or basement foundation, and a conventional shingle roof.
 Ground level spaces include an entry foyer, living + dining room, kitchen, laundry, bathroom, two bedrooms, master bedroom and master bathroom.
 The attic level spaces include a bedroom or home office, bathroom, and utility room.

-Square footage: calculations are for primary conditioned living space and do not include basements, porches, terraces, garages, or other outdoor space.
+Square footage: calculations are for primary conditioned living space and do not include basements, porches, terraces, or other outdoor space.

 Ground Floor Total: 1,760 sqft